 Second, try sussing out your style.
 So many of us are led by trends we see in magazines, TV, adverts, Instagram etc. Whereas so many great dressers actually avoid these trends!
 Finding your style takes time, trial and error, but it’s so much more worth it.

-And for fast fashion-aholics, I have a harsh truth to break to you: it’s time to reduce how much clothing you buy.
+For fast-fashion-aholics, I have a harsh truth to break to you: it’s time to reduce how much clothing you buy.
 In the UK, we buy more clothes per person than any other country in Europe – on average, a suitcase full of clothes each year.
 That’s too much, and it’s harming the planet and millions of people.

 If you’re an emotional shopper like me (I used to shop when I felt sad, shop when I felt happy), it may be time to address what has you feeling the need to shop, and work on that.
 Work on self-esteem.
 Work on body positivity.
 Find your tribe online.
 We love you, promise.